ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       has completed a collection job for a CollectionReq message from the Collector; the Helper considers a batch to be collected once it has responded to an `AggregateShareReq` message from the Leader.
-A batch is determined by query ({{query}}) conveyed in these messages.
+A batch is determined by query ({{batch-mode}}) conveyed in these messages.
 Queries must satisfy the criteria covered in {{batch-validation}}.
 These criteria are meant to restrict queries in a way make it easy to determine wither a report pertains to a batch that was collected.

       [TODO: If a section to clarify report and batch states is added this can be removed.
 See Issue #384]

-1. Depending on the query type for the task, additional checks may be
-   applicable:

-    * For `fixed_size` tasks, the Aggregators need to ensure that each batch is roughly the same size.
-If the number of reports aggregated for the current batch exceeds the maximum batch size (per the task configuration), the Aggregator MAY mark the input share as invalid with the error `batch_saturated`.
-Note that this behavior is not strictly enforced here but during the collect interaction.
-(See {{batch-validation}}.)
-If maximum batch size is not provided, then Aggregators only need to ensure the current batch exceeds the minimum batch size (per the task configuration).
-If both checks succeed, the input share is not marked as invalid.

 1. Finally, if an Aggregator cannot determine if an input share is valid, it MUST mark the input share as invalid with error `report_dropped`.
 For